This article (11 steps to fix a broken process) was first published on ThriveGlobal

 Here on, the steps to redesign a broken process get easier.

 What could you do differently?
 Apply the design principles to redesign the process.
 You could eliminate a few steps or redefine them.
-Maybe add automatic notifications to the person responsible for the next step after the previous step is complete.
+Maybe add automatic notifications to the person responsible for the next step after completing the previous step.
 You could also automate wherever necessary.

-Another important task here is to make sure the end-users of the process are trained on the new process and the tools involved.
+Another important task here is to ensure the process’s end-users are trained on the new process and the tools involved.
 They must be given the necessary training materials they need to really understand this new process and their roles and responsibilities with the new process.
 This step is generally forgotten and therefore can lead to poor adoption of the new process.

 Broken processes lead to inefficiencies in operations, frustrated employees, and unhappy customers.
-Fixing them requires a systematic approach which when followed correctly can yield desirable results.
+Fixing them requires a systematic approach that can yield desirable results when followed correctly.

 Quixy, as a business process management (BPM) tool, assists you in these steps to fix broken processes in the easiest way possible.
 No matter which business process you are looking to redesign, you can use the Quixy platform to fix, automate, and optimize it!
-For details, a demo, or a free trial, please get in touch with us.
+Get Started Today!
+Empower your organization with automation and customized app development without coding.